apache/pulsar/site2/doc-guides/syntax.md

   * Books from an authoritative publisher.

-- Authoritative sources does not include the following ❌
+- Authoritative sources do not include the following ❌

   * Personal blog posts.